ivoa/IvoaDocViewSite/README.md

 =========================

-This project is aiming to create a more modern and integrated view on the IVOA standard documents, that can compfortably be viewed on many different device sizes.
+This project is aiming to create a more modern and integrated view on the IVOA standard documents, that can comfortably be viewed on many different device sizes.
 It aims to do this by
 transforming the source of the documents using [pandoc](https://pandoc.org/) and then putting them into a structure delivered using